Two Companies Fined After Disturbing Asbestos…

 An investigation by the Health and Safety Executive (HSE) into the incident which occurred between mid-July 2014 and 11th August 2014 found that the client had not passed on the details of the presence of asbestos to the contractor, despite prior knowledge.

 No refurbishment and demolition survey was conducted to determine the presence of asbestos on the site.
 The two workers stripped out the AIB without any effective precautions and therefore received significant exposure to asbestos fibres.

-Asbestos can be found in any building built before the 2000.
-A refurbishment/demolition asbestos survey is required where the premises, or part of it, needs upgrading, refurbishment work or demolition work.
+Asbestos can be found in any building built before 2000.
+A refurbishment/demolition asbestos survey is required where the premises, or part of it, needs upgrading, refurbishment work, or demolition work.

 Firestone Estates Limited, of Tolpits Lane, Watford, Hertfordshire pleaded guilty to breaching Regulation 10 (1)(b) of the Construction(Design and Management) Regulations 2007 and were fined £10,000 and were ordered to pay £1020.64 in costs with a £1,000 victim surcharge.